-If you think cold emailing is dead, you are wrong.
+If you think cold emailing is dead, you're wrong.

 If you want to get a response to your emails, you'll need to employ the magic of etiquette, one of the best ways to create a human connection with the reader.

-In this post, I'll talk about a few common mistakes people make writing cold emails, and some advice on how to improve these areas.
+In this post, we talk about a few common mistakes people make writing cold emails, and some advice on how to improve these areas.

 The more impersonal the email appears, the more likely the recipients may think of it as automated.
 Some might even think it doesn’t warrant a reply.

 Let’s face it, no one is interested in talking to faceless corporations.

 Here are a few mistakes that can make your email appear like it was written by a robot:

 - The from name only consists of the name of a company or a department rather than a person’s name.
 Example: using "Marketing" for Marketing@xyz.com.